xlsson/bth-editor-server/README.md

 project root.

 ### Start the API ( = the server)
-`npm run start` starts the server without setting the NODE_ENV variable.
+`npm run start` starts the server without setting the NODE_ENV variable, using the production database.

-`npm run production` starts the server in production mode, with the NODE_ENV variable set to `production`.
+`npm run production` starts the server in production mode, with the NODE_ENV variable set to `production`, using the production database.

-`npm run test` starts the server in test = development mode,  with the NODE_ENV variable set to `test`.
+`npm run test` starts the server in test = development mode,  with the NODE_ENV variable set to `test`, using the test database.

-`npm run watch` also starts the server in test = development mode, and also restarts the server automatically whenever a file is updated.
+`npm run watch` does the same thing as `npm run test`, but also restarts the server automatically whenever a file is updated.

 ### Available routes
 The following routes are available: